A closer look at teeth whitening

 Extrinsic stains are located on the surface of the tooth and can be caused by beverages like tea, coffee or wine.

 Extrinsic stains are darkly colored and can reflect something you ate or drank.
-These stains attach to materials on the tooth, and the result is the discoloration of the outer enamel layer of the tooth.
+These stains attach to materials on the tooth, and the result is a discolored layer on the enamel of the tooth.
 The discoloration can sometimes unevenly build up on the backsides of teeth as well as in between teeth.
-Habits like cigarettes, coffee/tea consumption and poor hygiene are often the culprits of extrinsic stains.
+Habits like, smoking, coffee/tea/dark soda consumption and poor hygiene are often the culprits of extrinsic stains.

 Intrinsic, or deep stains, are located within the tooth, deep inside the enamel.

-Intrinsic stains don't usually affect the whole mouth.
+Intrinsic stains don't usually affect all teeth equally.
 They can be caused by such things as medications, past traumas to the mouth, infection, as well as the natural aging process.
 Different chemicals affect the color of the stain.
 But most times the stains are gray or yellowish brown.

 How Whitening Works

 In order to properly whiten your teeth, you need to understand there are different types of stains.
-Surface stains (extrinsic) can be removed with tiny micropolishers that scrub away stains.
-Some deeper stains (intrinsic) can be treated with a peroxide-based treatment that can penetrate the surface area of the tooth to whiten.
+Surface stains (extrinsic) can be removed in several ways including micropolishers, surfactants or bleaching agents like hydrogen peroxide.
+Deeper stains (intrinsic) can be whitened with a peroxide-based treatment that can penetrate the surface area of the tooth.

 Does frequency affect results?